peter-mouland/web-caddy/API.md

 This will run your tests as mentioned above, but without the build step.

-#### Once

-`component test once`

-Using Karma and Jasmine, it will run through the `.spec.js` files found in `/test/` directory

 #### TDD

 `component test tdd`

-Using the `watermarks` option within karma.conf.js, it ensures the code coverage is above the thresholds given.

-#### Coverage

-`component test coverage`

-Using Karma and Jasmine, it will run through the `.spec.js` files found in `/test/` directory and watch for code changes in your spec files.
+This will run through test and then stay open watching for code changes in your spec files.

+## Init

+#### Bower

+`component init bower`

+This will register your component with bower, using the name from your bower.json and the repository url from package.json.

 ## Releasing